A Singleton Bound for Lattice Schemes: Abstract

 \section{Abstract}

-The binary coding theory and subspace codes for random network coding exhibit similar structures.
-The method used to obtain a Singleton bound for subspace codes mimic the technique used in obtaining the Singleton bound for binary codes.
-This motivates the question of whether there is an abstract framework that captures these similarities.
-As a first step towards answering this question, we use the lattice framework proposed in \cite{Braun}.
-A lattice is a partially ordered set in which any two elements have a least upper bound and a greatest lower bound.
-A `lattice scheme' is defined as a subset of a lattice.
 In this paper, we derive a Singleton bound for lattice schemes and obtain Singleton bounds known for binary codes and subspace codes as special cases.
-The lattice framework gives additional insights into the behaviour of Singleton bound for subspace codes.
+It is shown that the modular structure affects the strength of the Singleton bound.
 We also obtain a {\it new} upper bound on the code size for non-constant dimension codes.
-The plots of this bound along with plots of the code sizes of known non-constant dimension codes in the literature reveal that our bound is tight for certain parameters of the code.
+The plots of this bound along with plots of the code sizes of known non-constant dimension codes in the literature reveal that our bound is tight for certain parameters of the code. \thefootnote \thefootnote